xsxszab/xsxszab.github.io/content/posts/ggml-deep-dive-V.md

 In this blog, we explored how computation works in backend mode.
 There are some interesting observations:

-* All different backends can be interacted with a set of unified interface methods.
+* All backends can be accessed through a unified set of interface methods (polymorphism in C programming).
 * GGML allocates memory for tensors and the computational graph in backend buffers, rather than in `ggml_context`.
 * `ggml_context` no longer plays a central role in GGML’s workflow.